sanchxt/yoop/CONTRIBUTING.md

 # Contributing to LocalDrop

-Thank you for your interest in contributing to LocalDrop!
-This document provides guidelines and instructions for contributing.
+Thank you for your interest in contributing to LocalDrop <3 This document provides guidelines and instructions for contributing.

 ## Code of Conduct